13th SUNDAY IN ORDINARY TIME (Cycle B)

 13 God did not make death, nor does he rejoice in the destruction of the living.
 14 For he fashioned all things that they might have being, and the creatures of the world are wholesome, and there is not a destructive drug among them, nor any domain of the netherworld on earth, 15 for justice is undying. [...]
 2:23 For God formed man to be imperishable; the image of his own nature he made him.
 24 But by the envy of the devil, death entered the world and they who belong to his company experience it.

 The inspired writer of the Book of Wisdom assures us that God did not make death (verse 13), nor did He create evil.
-Death is the absence of life in the same way that darkness is the absence of light, cold the absence of heat, and evil the absence of God.
+Death is the absence of life in the same way that darkness is the absence of light, cold is the absence of heat, and evil is the absence of God.
 Evil does not exist unto itself.
-It is like darkness and cold; it is a word created to describe the absence of its opposite.
+It is like darkness and cold; it is a word to describe the absence of its opposite.
 Evil is not like faith or love; these are the gifts of experiencing God.
-Evil is the result of what can happen when someone does not have God's love present in his or her heart or when an entity like Satan and his fallen angels stand in opposition to God.
+Evil is the result of what can happen when someone does not have God's love present in their heart or when an entity like Satan and his fallen angels stand in opposition to God.
 It is like the cold that comes when there is no heat or the darkness that comes when there is no light.

-God is the author of life, and He created all life to be good and wholesome (see the seven-time repetition of the goodness of Creation in Genesis 1:4, 10, 12, 18, 21, 25, and finally in 31 where the pronouncement is that Creation is "very good").
+God is the author of life, and He created all life to be good and wholesome (see the seven-time repetition of the goodness of Creation in Genesis 1:4, 10, 12, 18, 21, 25, and finally in 31, where the pronouncement is that Creation is "very good").
 God created human beings in the image of Himself, the One holy and just God (Gen 1:27), and it was God's plan for men and women to live forever in justice and immortality in fellowship with their Creator-God.

 St. John told us that Jesus came to undo the work of Satan, to remove humanity from the power of sin and death, to restore divine sonship and communion in the image and likeness of God the Father, lost in the fall of Adam.
 St. John wrote, Whoever sins belongs to the devil because the devil has sinned from the beginning.
 Indeed, the Son of God was revealed to destroy the works of the devil (1 Jn 3:8-9).
 In destroying the "works of the devil," Christ has returned humanity to the original state of divine grace and the promise of eternal life.